addyosmani/backbone-fundamentals/index.md

 },
 ```

-Here I check if the current element is the keywords input field, in which case I split the string on each comma the create a new array with keyword objects.
+Here I check if the current element is the keywords input field, in which case I split the string on each comma and then create a new array with keyword objects.
 In other words I assume that keywords are separated by commas, so I better write a comment on that in the form.
 Now you should be able to add new books with both release date and keywords!

 ![](http://codebyexample.info/wp-content/uploads/2012/04/Screen-Shot-2012-05-01-at-8.57.51-PM.png)